thomasdavis/react-redux-tutorials/README.md

 React and Redux don't directly communicate, and instead just work with the state of the application.

-1) Redux creates a store/state.
+1. Redux creates a store/state.
+2. Redux then creates `reducers` (listeners) that listen for actions (events)
-2) React components can then call `store.dispatch` when triggered can send arbritary data to the store
+3. React components can dispatch (publish) these events via `store.dispatch`
+4. Redux then reduced (recalculated) state based off the dispatched action and returns a new copy of state.
+(State is immutable, it never changes, so we end up a history of state over time)
+5. Once state has been reduced, React is free to re-render based off the new state.

+    A store holds the whole state tree of your application.
+    The only way to change the state inside it is to dispatch an action on it.
+[1]

 ## React component